• Skip to primary navigation

 If a journalist has more than 10.000+ this method is not that effective, because they won’t notice you.

-By following them, they will get a notification that “Frederik Trovatten who does Street Photography just followed you.” and if the journalist has an interest in street or documentary photography they will probably check me out, and 10-15% of them might follow me back.
+By following them, they will get a notification that “Frederik Trovatten who does Street Photography just follow you.” if the journalist has an interest in street or documentary photography they will probably check me out, and 10-15% of them might follow me back.

 Just because they follow me back doesn’t mean they will write about my project, but it does convey some interest from their side.